Hellowlol/javascript/README.md

 ## <a name='comments'>Comments</a>

-  - Use `/** ... */` for multiline comments.
+  - Use `/** ... */` for multiline comments, especially documentation.
 Include a description, specify types and values for all parameters and return values.
+For commentary or FIXMEs this is less of a concern.

     ```javascript
     // bad